Miloš Vraneš

-Miloš Vraneš (born April 25, 1995) is a Serbian professional basketball player for Spars Sarajevo that competes in ABA League Second Division and Basketball Championship of Bosnia and Herzegovina.
-He played college basketball for the Southeast Missouri State Redhawks.
+Miloš Vraneš (born April 25, 1995) is a Serbian professional basketball player for Klosterneuburg Dukes that competes in Austrian Basketball Bundesliga.
+Milos played Division 1 college basketball for the Southeast Missouri State Redhawks.
 Standing at 6 ft 7 in (2.01 m), he plays at the shooting guard and small forward positions.

 College career

-Miloš Vraneš signed a National Letter of Intent with Southeast Missouri State Redhawks on May 5th, 2016.
+Miloš Vraneš signed a National Letter of Intent with Southeast Missouri State Redhawks on May 5, 2016.
 He played under head coach Rick Ray and competed in Ohio Valley Conference.
 Southeast Missouri State Redhawks was first in the West Division and made it to the OVC Tournament both years.
+Before Southeast Missouri State Redhawks, Milos played for two years in North Dakota State.

 Professional career

 In January 2019, Milos Vraneš began his professional career after great years in NCAA Division I College Basketball.
 Vraneš started his pro career in Europe, where he signed for BK Spišská Nová Ves.
 Vraneš competed in Slovak Basketball League and Slovak Basketball Cup.

 The following season, 2019–20, Miloš signed a deal with KK Vršac (Hemofarm) of the Basketball League of Serbia.
 In August 2020, Vraneš signed for Pirot and stayed in Basketball League of Serbia for one more year (season 2020-2021) where he averaged 12.6 points and 7 rebounds per game.

 Season 2021-22, Miloš Vraneš signed for Mladost Mrkonjić Grad, and added another competition to his professional career, Basketball Championship of Bosnia and Herzegovina.
 The second part of a season, Vraneš signed for KK Teodo Tivat, and had great season competing in Prva A Liga.

 On 1 September 2022, he signed an open contract with Slodes.

 Shortly after his signature, he accepted an offer from OKK Spars Sarajevo and agreed to compete in ABA League Second Division.
+This season, Milos averaged 14.7 points and 7 rebounds per game, while shooting 45.8% form the three point line.

+Next year, Milos signed a contract with KK Tikvesh one of the best clubs from North Macedonia, and started competing in Macedonian First League (basketball).
+He was a starting small forward, often played at the power forward position.
+Milos had another amazing season averaging 13 points, and was the top rebounder averaging 7.5 rebounds (3 offensive rebounds), helping his team reach the Cup of Macedonia Semifinals.
+He received the Eurobasket.com All-North Macedonian League Honorable Mention for his performance.

+In early July, 2024, Milos Vranes inks a contract with Klosterneuburg Dukes that competes in Austrian Basketball Bundesliga.